anoma/namada/documentation/docs/src/user-guide/ibc.md

 >
 > It would be useful to copy the binary to your path or set the target release directory to your path.
 The following explanation assumes that the binary has been set to your path and you can call it just `hermes`.

-### Create IBC channel
+#### Create IBC channel
-The creating channel command creates not only IBC channel but also necessary IBC client, connection.
+The creating channel command with `--new-client-connection` creates not only IBC channel but also necessary IBC client, connection.
 ```bash
 hermes -c $HERMES_CONFIG \
   create channel $CHAIN_A_ID \